-Instead of rushing, break your implementation strategy into multiple steps (see an example below).
+Instead of rushing, break your implementation strategy into multiple steps.
 This will give you the time and space to make an efficient transition from one setup to another.

 It’s best to break your process down during the planning phase.
 Once you start moving around workstations, reorganizing, labeling, and cleaning an area, you’re going to want to finish.
 And having to recalibrate in the middle of the process creates unnecessary scrap.